(220 ILCS 5/19-140)

 (1) A list of recommended gas energy efficiency

 measures that will be eligible for on-bill financing.
-An eligible gas energy efficiency measure ("measure") shall be defined by the following:
+An eligible gas energy efficiency measure ("measure") shall be a product or service for which one or more of the following is true:

 (2) The gas utility shall issue a request for